 One thing to keep in mind about this is that your salary is adequate, 250,000 yen per month, for those just starting out.
 Some schools pay more and some less.
 Especially for those who have teaching certificates.

 Compare salaries of Geos and other big English schools here.

-Here’s the link to Yahoo's currency converter to see how far that 250,000 yen will go in your local currency.
 This salary is for recent grads without any teaching or work experience.
 (Those with experience, like in most other fields, command higher salaries).

 If you’ll be teaching in Japan alone (not with family) you’ll be able to save a fair amount of this.
 You do however need to limit dining and drinking out or it’ll be tough to save.
 Want to know more about teaching in Japan privately?
 Get the basics on how to start teaching privately, how much to charge and more.

 Then why are there thousands of English conversation schools?
 One thing that is true is that young Japanese who live in large cities generally can speak a bit.
 But as soon as you get out of the big cities you’ll find that most can neither understand spoken English nor speak it.

 Also, in general, older Japanese speak less than younger ones.
 You’ll also run into Japanese that have what we call “gaijin (foreigner) complex”.
 These people freeze and panic when you speak to them.
 So it’s a good idea to study a bit before you go.
 You can get a good start on our free lessons or hook up with our sponsor Japanese Pod 101.
 They have FREE Japanese language podcasts at all levels from beginner to advanced plus kanji, hiragana and katakana lessons.